Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 12 > Chapter Notes: Politics of Planned Development

 • There was a common agreement that India's development should focus on economic growth as well as social and economic justice.

-• It was also agreed that the government should play a significant role in this process, rather than leaving it solely to businesses,industrialists, and farmers.
+• It was also agreed that the government should play a significant role in this process, rather than leaving it solely to businessesindustrialists, and farmers.

-Controversies and Political Judgments
+Debates and Political Choices

 Politics of Planned Development Class 12 Political Science